-Action Plan Measure No. Measure Lead authority Implementation Phase Indicator Progress to date Progress in the last 12 months Estimated Completion Date Comments relating to emissions reductions 6.
-Management of on and off-street parking consideration of delivery time strategy мсс Complete increased enforcement of on street parking. enforcement of double Complete, however ongoing work required to continually engage with police, Civil Enforcement Officers and chamber of commerce Reducing on street parking has improved congestion at peak times.
-5. HGV Restriction along Bridge Street - to be informed by surveys and subsequent report мсс Complete to enforce due to its length and proximity to the Current RTO: - Signage in place Lorry Watch - ongoing Emissions reductions if HGVs are taken off the route through Usk.
+Action Plan Measure No. Measure Implementation Phase Indicator Progress to date Progress in the last 12 months Estimated Completion Date Comments relating to emissions reductions Management of on and off-street parking consideration of delivery time strategy MCC Complete increased enforcement of on street parking. enforcement of double yellow line parking, in bid to increase Complete, however ongoing work required to continually engage with police, Civil Enforcement Officers and chamber of commerce Reducing on street parking has improved congestion at peak times.
+5. HGV Restriction along Bridge Street - to be informed by surveys and subsequent report мсс Complete HGV numbers There is an RTO in pla to enforce due to its ler Caerleon RTO.
+As suc ch enforcement is Signage in place Emissions reductions if HGVs are taken off the route through Usk.
 Likely to be the most beneficial measure in

 been allowed to breach the RTO without All HGV's reported are contacted terms of reducing emissions

-penalty.
-In addition, there are local businesses and concentrations.
+and concentrations.

 who use HGV's that are exempt.
 As such the

 RTO has not been successful in the past.
-This has resulted in a reduction in the number of HGV's using the
+This has resulted in a reduction in

+RTO has not been succession in the past. the number of HGV's using the

 MCC has spent a great deal of time working town as a short cut.

-with the police and local businesses and town Typically once contacted the
+with the police and local businesses and town Typically, once contacted the

 council to replace the RTO with a more companies do not offend again.

 effective one.
-First a shortened RTO was companies do not oriend again.
+First a shortened RTO was

 proposed, but opposed by local

 businesses, secondly a time ban

-(e.g. no HGV's at all in peak traffic times) but
+(e.g., no HGVs at all in peak traffic times) but

 was again opposed.

 It has now been decided to no longer pursue

 the implementation of new RTO's however the

 current one is still in place.

 Work has been undertaken, however, to try to

 make the exiting RTO more effective - Signage

 improved (sat nav signs and CCTV signs), and

 a Lorry Watch Scheme was implemented and

-run by a consultancy, but has now been taken
+run by a consultancy but has now been taken

 over by Trading Standards.
-HGV's in breach of
+HGVs in breach of

 the RTO are recorded by local volunteers to

 TS, who send warning letters, and

-if necessary fines to the company.
+if necessary, fines to the company.

 3. Encourage walking as a мсс On going n/a MCC undertaken Active Travel Act duties On going Unlikely to be significant

 mode of transport including identification of walking routes emissions reductions.

 in Usk and improvements to routes.

-8. Increase the number of мсс Ongoing Numbers of public Bus companies report loss of money from Ongoing Unlikely to be significant

-public transport services transport services routes and require additional MCC emissions reductions.
+8. MCC Ongoing - Ongoing Unlikely to be significant public transport services transport services routes and require additional MCC emissions reductions.